 Optional accessories are available from your Nautique dealer.
-Your dealer may have a wide range of other accessories available to enhance your water sports or pleasure boating experience.
+Your dealer may have a wide range of other accessories available to enhance your watersports or pleasure boating experience.
 Contact your Nautique dealer for more information.
-Here are just a few of the fine accessories Correct Craft offers:
+Here is just one of the fine accessories Nautique offers:

-· Pull-out Cleats
+• Pull-out Cleats